 The Florida Statutes and Adoption Law

 Adoption is a legal process, and each state has its own set of laws governing adoption.
 In Florida, adoption laws are found in Chapter 63 of the Florida Statutes.
-It isn’t necessary for an expectant parent to visit a law library or even an attorney to access these laws; the Florida Statutes are available on the Internet by Googling “online sunshine.”
+An expectant parent doesn’t need to visit a law library or even an attorney to access these laws; the Florida Statutes are available on the Internet by Googling “online sunshine.”
 Chapter 63 can be found here, allowing citizens to read the adoption law for themselves and see what the framework is for adoption from Florida.

 Finding an Adoption Entity